software-mansion/protostar/website/docs/tutorials/08-interacting-with-starknet/scripting.md

 #### The contract

-`protostar init` automatically fills generated files with a sample content.
+`protostar init` automatically fills generated files with sample content.
 We're not going to change them, because the example contract is sufficient for us and it is not important for this tutorial what it does exactly.

 #### protostar.toml file

 You can read about how to compose the protostar configuration file [here](../04-configuration-file.md).
 The point is to keep protostar commands clean and simple and leave such things as the network configuration away from them.

-In this file, you should declare following sections:
+In this file, you should declare the following sections:
 - `declare`
 - `deploy`
 - `call`

-In these sections, you can specify properties like `network`, `account-address` or `private-key-path`.
+In these sections, you can specify properties like `network`, `account-address`, or `private-key-path`.

 ### Bash script